allouis/minivents/README.md

 Because named busses are public, you don't want to rely on the good intentions of any module you load in your application.
 That is why public busses (and also single events on public busses) can not be silenced or locked.

-## Compatability
+## Compatibility

-There have been no tests so far, determining this libraries compatability with JavaScript execution environments.
+So far there have been no tests for determining this library's compatibility with JavaScript execution environments.